Wakefield Council

 Wakefield Council, also known as the City of Wakefield Metropolitan District Council, is the local authority of the City of Wakefield in West Yorkshire, England.
 Wakefield has had a council since 1848, which has been reformed on several occasions.
 Since 1974 it has been a metropolitan borough council.
 It provides the majority of local government services in the city.
 The council has been a member of the West Yorkshire Combined Authority since 2014.

-The council has been under Labour majority control since the 1974 reforms.
+The council has been under Reform UK majority control since the 2026 election.
+Prior to that, the council had been under Labour majority control from the creation of the modern borough in 1974.
 It meets at County Hall and has its main offices at Wakefield One.

 History

 The town of Wakefield had been an ancient borough, with its earliest known charter granted c.
 1190.
 It lost its borough status c.
 1580, after which it was governed by its manorial courts and vestry.